stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Since the installation or upgrade of packages are required to be done on SONiC image installation time a new SONiC image filesystem needs to be mounted and *dockerd* has to be started in the chroot environment of new image as it is a requisite of *sonic-package-manager*.

-CONFIG DB is not updated with initial config of the package and a new feature in the FEATURE table in this scenario.
+CONFIG DB shall not updated with initial config of the package and a new feature in the FEATURE table in this scenario.
 A package should keep it's configuration backward compatible with old version.
 After installation succeeded and reboot into new image is performed all previously installed extensions should be available.

 An option to skip migrating packages will be added for users that want to have a clean SONiC installation:

 ```
-admin@sonic:~$ sudo sonic-installer install -y sonic-$Platform.bin --no-package-migration
+admin@sonic:~$ sudo sonic-installer install -y sonic.bin --no-package-migration
 ```

 # 2.19 Multi-ASIC

 Based on current Multi-ASIC design, a service might be a host namespace service, like telemetry, SNMP, etc., or replicated per each ASIC namespace, like teamd, bgp, etc., or running in all host and ASICs namespaces, like lldp.
-Based on */host-namespace* and */per-namespace* fields in manifest file, corresponding service files are created per each namespace. *systemd-sonic-generator* is invoked to create service units per each namespace.
+Based on */host-namespace* and */per-namespace* fields in manifest file, corresponding service files are created per each namespace. *systemd-sonic-generator* is invoked to create and install service units per each namespace.

 ###### Manifest file path